wasp-lang/wasp/web/docs/project/starter-templates.md

 _You will need to provide your own OpenAI API key to be able to use this template._

-**Features:** Generated using OpenAI's GPT models, Auth (username/password), Queries, Actions, Pages, Fullstack Type Safety
+**Features:** Generated using OpenAI's GPT models, Auth (username/password), Queries, Actions, Pages, Full-stack Type Safety